Vinith25/aws-ec2-web-hosting/README.md

 ## 🎯 Project Objectives

-- Launch Linux and Windows EC2 instances on AWS
+- Launch EC2 instances on AWS (Linux and Windows)
-- Configure Apache on Linux and IIS on Windows
+- Configure Apache server on Linux
+- Configure IIS on Windows
-- Host a sample static website
+- Host a basic HTML website
-- Access the site using the instance's public IP
+- Access the website using the instance's public IP

 ## 🧠 Skills Demonstrated

 - AWS EC2 Instance Management